 A Conversation on Sin, the Apostle Paul, and C.S.
 Lewis

 All last week, I really struggled with this weight on my shoulders.
 It was a different kind of weight than just stress.
 Frankly, it was hard to describe, which is why I probably blurted it out to her.
-Laura usually has good insight, so I like sharing these things with her.
+My friend usually has good insight, so I like sharing these things with her.

 At this point in my life, I am not actively choosing a life of sin, like my days entrenched in the eating disorder.
 But I am a sinner.
 I do sin every day.
 And last week, I was so aware of my sin – whether it was a thought, word, or action – and it really hurt.
 It felt burdensome.

-Laura quickly resonated with my struggle as it is something she has wrestled with herself.
+My friend quickly resonated with my struggle as it is something she has wrestled with herself.
 She gracefully responded that as I grow closer to God my heart becomes like His.
 God hates sin.
 In fact, He sent His Only Son to die for our sins to reconcile us to Him.
 Our sin hurts Him because He recklessly loves us.

 So, God slowly reveals our sin to us.
 He exposes a behavior, a habit, or a personality trait that is not pleasing to Him.
 As He reveals little by little, our responsibility is to align back with God’s direction and His vision.
 We confess this behavior, habit, or trait and use the Holy Spirit’s strength to overcome it.
-However, if God revealed to us every sin in our life all at once, we would just curl up into a ball and never get up (paraphrase of Laura).
+However, if God revealed to us every sin in our life all at once, we would just curl up into a ball and never get up.
 If exposed to the reality of all our sin all at once, we would become paralyzed with fear, shame, and guilt.
-Laura used the analogy of our physical skin.
+My friend used the analogy of our physical skin.
 If we were to peel back each of the layers, one by one, eventually we will hit nerves causing pain.

 In all my maturity my response was, “Why is everyone else not struggling with this?”